Logiqx/gps-details/docs/articles/3-observables/README.md

 - Carrier phase
 - C/N₀

-It's these observables that are ultimately used to determine the PVT solution (position, velocity and time) regardless of whether it is a wrist watch providing positional accuracy to within a few meters, or an RTK receiver providing positional accuracy to within a few millimeters.
+It's these observables that are ultimately used to determine the PVT solution regardless of whether it is a wrist watch providing positional accuracy to within a few meters, or an RTK receiver providing positional accuracy to within a few centimeters (or even millimeters).
 Some GNSS receivers are capable of outputting the GNSS observables (often referred to as raw observables) so that PVT solutions can be generated via post-processing.

 #### Pseudorange

 The [pseudorange](https://en.wikipedia.org/wiki/Pseudorange) is derived from the time taken for the signal to travel from the satellite to the receiver.
 Since the signal travels at the speed of light it is essentially the travelling time multiplied by the speed of light.
-It is called the pseudorange (instead of the true range) because it includes a variety of different errors, including any delays as the signal passes through the ionosphere and troposphere.
+It is called the pseudorange (instead of the true range) because it includes a variety of different errors, including any delays as the signal passes through the ionosphere and troposphere, multipath errors, etc.

 The previous article explained how a local replica of the satellite's PRN code is correlated with the incoming signal, thus establishing a code delay which can potentially be up to 1 millisecond for C/A signal.
 This delay is closely related to the travelling time of the signal but it does not tell the whole story!
 Since the PRN repeats every millisecond and the signal travels more than 20,000 km (travel time > 67 ms) it only represents the non-integer portion of the travel time in milliseconds, not the total time.
 There is therefore an ambiguity to be resolved.